prometheus/jmx_exporter/website/docs/deployment/isolator-java-agent.md

 ## Lifecycle and errors

 The isolator agent starts each exporter through an isolated classloader on a daemon startup thread.
 Startup waits for the implementation timeout and logs a warning if the thread is still alive.
 A missing, empty, or malformed isolator argument fails startup.

+## Logging backend

+The isolator and nested JMX Exporter agents use JUL-independent native logging by default.
+Native logging writes `INFO`, `WARN`, and `ERROR` messages to standard error.
+Set `-Djmx.prometheus.exporter.logging.backend=jul` or `JMX_PROMETHEUS_EXPORTER_LOGGING_BACKEND=jul` to use Java Util Logging instead.
+The system property takes precedence, and the selected backend is fixed when each logger is first created.
+JUL is process-wide and may initialize the application's configured `LogManager` during agent startup.